sascha/TokenInjectableDockerBuilder/README.md

 1. **Build Errors**: Check the AWS CodeBuild logs in CloudWatch.
 2. **Lambda Function Errors**: Check the `onEvent` and `isComplete` Lambda logs in CloudWatch.
 3. **Permissions**: Ensure the IAM role for CodeBuild has the required permissions to interact with ECR and CloudWatch.

----

-This guide provides a comprehensive overview of the `TokenInjectableDockerBuilder` construct.
-Let me know if you need any further clarification or assistance!